CKDarling/Finanacial-Analysis-and-Algo-Trading/README.md

 # Finanacial-Analysis-and-Algo-Trading
-Material related to the Udemy course *Financial Analysis and Algorithmic Trading* By Jose Portilla
+Material related to the Udemy course *Financial Analysis and Algorithmic Trading with Python* By Jose Portilla